ms-iot/content/en-US/win10/SetupMBM.md

 Follow these instructions to configure your SD card:

 * NOTE: you will need to follow these instructions on a physical Windows machine (and not a VM) because you need access to the SD card reader.
-* [Download](http://go.microsoft.com/fwlink/?LinkId=616847) the ISO for Raspberry Pi 2 from the Microsoft Download Center.
+* [Download](http://go.microsoft.com/fwlink/?LinkId=616848) the ISO for MinnowBoard MAX from the Microsoft Download Center.
 * **Save the ISO** to a local folder

 	<img src="{{site.baseurl}}/images/mbm_iso.png">